 G. Results and Technology Transfer

 We have demonstrated successful technology transfer to industry on various projects in the past.
 UF Office of Technology Licensing has been very active in helping faculty patent the technologies and identify industry partners to license and commercialize the technologies.
 Dr. Lin’s group produced several patents on wireless power and wireless sensor that have already been licensed.
 The technology transfer of wireless charging technologies to WiPower resulted in a successful acquisition by Qualcomm.
 Dr. Yoon’s group … (YK please add example).
-Dr. Li’s group … (Changzhi please briefly describe TTU technology transfer and add example)
+Dr. Li’s group has full support from the TTU Office of Research Commercialization on technology transfer.
+Several IPs developed by Dr. Li’s group on biomedical radar sensors are licensed to startup company yearONE, LLC.… (Changzhi please briefly describe TTU technology transfer and add example)

 This project based on innovative biomimetic concept is expected to generate intellectual properties (IP) on sensor design, microfabrication process, and circuit design that can be patented and licensed to companies interested in commercialization.
 The team will work with their universities on patent application and technology transfer as soon as any new IP is generated.